 RI= retention indices on DB-5 capillary column, RT= standard retention time biocides with strong antimicrobial attributes when used either alone or with other biocides such as carvacrol (Palaniappan et al., 2010).
 Numerous studies have demonstrated the antimicrobial effects of thymol, ranging from inducing antibiotic susceptibility in drugresistant pathogens to powerful antioxidant properties (Ündeğer et al., 2009).
-Research has also shown that naturally occurring biocides, such as thymol and carvacrol, reduce bacterial resistance to antibiotics through a synergistic effect, and that thymol is an effective fungicide, particularly against fluconazoleresistant strains (Zarrini et al., 2010).
+Research has also shown that naturally occurring biocides, such as thymol and carvacrol, reduce bacterial resistance to antibiotics through a synergistic effect, and that thymol is an effective fungicide, particularly against fluconazole-resistant strains (Zarrini et al., 2010).
 Because of these properties, thymol has found industrial applications; it is used as a preservative in halothane, an anesthetic, and an antiseptic in mouthwash (Filoche et al., 2005).
-Given the biological, pharmaceutical, and industrial applications of thymol and carvacrol, further research is required to develop a biotechnological method for their production.